-- (1) An Internet service provider does not infringe copyright in a work by caching material if the Internet service provider - does not modify the material; and (a) - (b) complies with any conditions imposed by the copyright owner of the material for access to that material; and - does not interfere with the lawful use of technology to obtain data on the (c) use of the material; and - (d) updates the material in accordance with reasonable industry practice. - However, an Internet service provider does infringe copyright in a work by (2) caching material if the Internet service provider does not delete the material or prevent access to it by users as soon as possible after the Internet service provider became aware that- - (a) the material has been deleted from its original source; or - access to the material at its original source has been prevented; or (b) - a court has ordered that the material be deleted from its original source (c) or that access to the material at its original source be prevented. - Nothing in this section limits the right of the copyright owner to injunctive re-(3) lief in relation to a user's infringement or any infringement by the Internet service provider. - (4) In this section,-
+- (1) An Internet service provider does not infringe copyright in a work by caching material if the Internet service provider- - (a) does not modify the material; and - (b) complies with any conditions imposed by the copyright owner of the material for access to that material; and - (c) does not interfere with the lawful use of technology to obtain data on the use of the material; and - (d) updates the material in accordance with reasonable industry practice. - (2) However, an Internet service provider does infringe copyright in a work by caching material if the Internet service provider does not delete the material or prevent access to it by users as soon as possible after the Internet service provider became aware that- - (a) the material has been deleted from its original source; or - (b) access to the material at its original source has been prevented; or - (c) a court has ordered that the material be deleted from its original source or that access to the material at its original source be prevented. - (3) Nothing in this section limits the right of the copyright owner to injunctive relief in relation to a user's infringement or any infringement by the Internet service provider. - (4) In this section,-

-cache means the storage of material by an Internet service provider that is-
+cache means the storage of material by an Internet service provider that isoriginal source means the source from which the Internet service provider copied the material that is cached.

-- (a) controlled through an automated process; and - (b) temporary; and - (c) for the sole purpose of enabling the Internet service provider to transmit the material more efficiently to other users of the service on their request original source means the source from which the Internet service provider copied the material that is cached.
+- (a) controlled through an automated process; and - (b) temporary; and - (c) for the sole purpose of enabling the Internet service provider to transmit the material more efficiently to other users of the service on their request